 When creating an investment plan for your portfolio, diversification is the most important rule.
 Diversification essentially means spreading your assets among a variety of investments.
 Doing this helps to mitigate risk and provides the potential to improve returns.
-Read on to find out more about how to diversify your portfolio.
+A financial advisor could help you optimize an investment strategy for your financial needs and goals.

 A diverse portfolio is one that’s made up of a mix of investments.
 Assets are allocated both among different types of investments, like stocks, bonds and mutual funds, and within those investment types, like large-cap and small-cap stocks in different sectors.
 Diverse portfolios reflect the investor’s goals and risk tolerance.
 They should be reassessed regularly to ensure the portfolio mix remains balanced.